commercial calculation table | 9 Exercises

 States :

-The “Tech-Innovation” workshop produces an innovative charging station at a production cost excluding VAT of €30 and sells it at €50 excluding VAT.
-The director wants to evaluate various financial aspects to adjust his business strategy.
+The "Tech-Innovation" workshop produces an innovative charging station at a production cost of €30 (excluding VAT) and sells it for €50 (excluding VAT).
+The manager wants to evaluate various financial aspects to adjust his sales strategy.
 The applicable VAT rate is 20%.

 Work to do :